SamSamhuns/ml_neural_network_implementation/README.md

 ### Stochastic Gradient Training

 The problem of fine tuning the weights and biases so as to minimize the function *L* is an optimization problem.
 We can use an algorithm called **stochastic gradient descent (SGD)** for this.
+In SGD, the weights of the network are updated every time a single training example is processed compared to **Batch gradient descent (BGD)** where the weights are only updated once an epoch or all the training examples have been iterated once.

 SGD is just the following update equation:

 <center><img src='img/eq18.png' width='250'/></center></br>